SharmilaS22/gcp-practice/db.md

 - Cloud playground to interact with DB, table etc
 - Strong transactional consistency
 - Scales to PBs of Data
-- Scares horizontally for both reads and rights - CloudSQL provides read replica, but you can't scale write operations
+- **Scares horizontally for both reads and writes** - CloudSQL provides read replica, but you can't scale write operations
 - Have both regional(3 RW replicas in 3 zones) and multi regional configurations
 - Expensive, compared to CloudSQL
 - Can export data